-Here’s a special treat for you: the recipe for Michelle’s prize-winning Spud Cake!
-Technically, credit for the cake should go to Mrs Betty Holmes of Wynyard in north west Tasmania, who contributed her recipe to the Gunns Plains Potato Festival cookbook.
-Michelle used Mrs Holmes’ recipe when baking her entry for the recent cooking competition at her local community event.
+Here’s a look at Michelle’s prize-winning Spud Cake!
+Michelle used a recipe from Gunns Plains Potato Festival cookbook when baking her entry for the recent cooking competition at her local community event.

 For those of you who aren’t aware, Tasmanian farmers grow great potatoes.
 And to celebrate the local staple, each year the Gunns Plains Potato Festival is held in the north west on the local Recreation Day public holiday.
 The community and many visitors to the region come together to enjoy some old-fashioned, country fun.